JackSzwergold/Cheat-Sheets/content/emberjs_-_installation_and_usage.md

 Template: index
 ---

 Before anything, you need to be sure NodeJS is installed.
 The process is different and dependent on what OS you are using.
-For Mac OS X you can just download a package installer.
+For macOS you can just download a package installer.
 But once installed you can then complete the following steps.

 ### Installing and using EmberJS via NodeJS.